abrensch/statcoding/examples/lidar/README.md

 by encoding them into a working format which is compact and can be decoded very fast.

-It handles digital elevation data from laser measurements which is available for public download for most countries with 1m horizontal resolution and 30cm elevation accuracy.
+It handles digital elevation data from laser measurements which is available for public download for most countries with 1m horizontal and 1cm vertical resolution.

 The data tiles are transformed to a proprietary format which is 5 times smaller and decodes 20 times faster compared to the downloadable